Azure/BatchExplorer/docs/forms.md

 ![](images/form.png)

-You first need to use the `bl-complex-form` componenent.
+You first need to use the `bl-complex-form` component.
 You will need to pass the formGroup as an input and the submit method(Don't forget to autobind the submit)

 ```html
 <bl-complex-form [formGroup]="form" [submit]="submit" [containerRef]="sidebarRef">